Diameter of Pipe using Dynamic Viscosity with Time Solution

 What is Diameter of Pipe using Dynamic Viscosity with Time?

-The Diameter of Pipe using Dynamic Viscosity with time is defined as the width of pipe used in measuring the flow or viscosity and is represented as Dpipe = sqrt(μviscosity/((tsecf*A)/(32*AR*Lp*ln(h1/h2)))) or Diameter of Pipe = sqrt(Dynamic Viscosity/((Time in Seconds*Specific Weight of Liquid*Cross Sectional Area of Pipe)/(32*Average Reservoir Area*Length of Pipe*ln(Height of Column 1/Height of Column 2)))).
-The Dynamic Viscosity of a fluid is the measure of its resistance to flow when an external force is applied, Time in Seconds is what a clock reads, it is a scalar quantity, Specific Weight of Liquid represents the force exerted by gravity on a unit volume of a fluid, Cross Sectional Area of Pipe is the area of the pipe through which the given liquid is flowing, Average Reservoir Area during the month is defined as the total area of the reservoir created using a dam to store fresh water, Length of Pipe describes the length of the pipe in which the liquid is flowing, Height of column 1 is the length of the column1 measured from bottom to Top & Height of column 2 is the length of the column2 measured from bottom to Top.
+The Diameter of Pipe using Dynamic Viscosity with Time formula is defined as the width of pipe used in measuring the flow or viscosity and is represented as Dpipe = sqrt(μ/((tsecf*A)/(32*AR*Lp*ln(h1/h2)))) or Diameter of Pipe = sqrt(Dynamic Viscosity/((Time in Seconds*Specific Weight of Liquid*Cross Sectional Area of Pipe)/(32*Average Reservoir Area*Length of Pipe*ln(Height of Column 1/Height of Column 2)))).
+The Dynamic Viscosity refers to the internal resistance of a fluid to flow when a force is applied, The Time in Seconds refers to the ongoing and continuous sequence of events that occur in succession, from the past through the present and into the future, The Specific Weight of Liquid refers to the weight per unit volume of that substance, The Cross Sectional Area of Pipe refers to the area of the pipe through which the given liquid is flowing, The Average Reservoir Area refers to the month is defined as the total area of the reservoir created using a dam to store fresh water, The Length of Pipe refers to total length from one end to another in which the liquid is flowing, The Height of Column 1 refers to the length of the column1 measured from bottom to Top & The Height of Column 2 refers to the length of the column 2 measured from bottom to Top.

 How to calculate Diameter of Pipe using Dynamic Viscosity with Time?